FAQ - Faculty and Staff

 - External media: Local radio and television stations will be informed whenever the university's operating status is affected but should not be relied upon as a primary source of information.

-If the university cancels on-campus classes and closes offices for the day, when does it officially resume normal operations again?
+If the university cancels on-campus classes and shifts to inclement weather operations, when does it officially resume normal operations again?

 Normal university operations, including all on-campus academic classes and business operations, will commence at the regularly scheduled time on the next workday unless directed otherwise.